permas4edu/permas4edu/README.md

 git clone https://github.com/permas4edu/permas4edu.git
 cd permas4edu
-Open index.html with your favourite browser
+Open index.html with your favourite browser to access the former examples from the Researchgate project.

 ### Feedback